 If you are looking for an authentic recipe for classic German potato soup, you've found it!
 This is one of the dishes I always look forward to making when the weather gets cold and it's time to make cozy and warming soups.

 Among my favorite soups that I make every year are chicken tortellini soup, lasagna soup, and vegetable lentil soup.
-And of course this German potato soup.
+And, of course, this German potato soup.

 What is German potato soup?